 example-co.com.
 This comes with an additional cost.
 This feature is in beta for public-cloud tenants (see the Custom Domains documentation for details).
 If you have a single-tenant implementation, you can deploy your custom domain in one of three locations:

 - An on-premise installation

-When you create a client in the Dashboard, the first piece of information we ask for is its type.
+When you create an application in the Dashboard, the first piece of information we ask for is its type.
 This can be one of the following.

-Each client is assigned a Client ID upon creation.
-This is an alphanumeric string and it's the unique identifier for your client (such as
+Each application is assigned a Client ID upon creation.
+This is an alphanumeric string and it's the unique identifier for your application (such as

 q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA).
 It cannot be modified and you will be using it in your application's code when you call Auth0 APIs.